Push API

 8. If registration's active worker is null, queue a global task on the networking task source using global to reject promise with an "InvalidStateError" DOMException and terminate these steps.

-1. Try to retrieve the push subscription associated with the sw.
+1. Let subscription be the result of obtaining registration's push subscription.
 If there is an error, queue a global task on the networking task source using global to reject promise with an "AbortError" DOMException and terminate these steps.

 The getSubscription method when invoked MUST run the following steps: